Anatomiclab/GastroFLOW/README.md

 Script Output:

-.csv : A .csv file that contains hyperparameters settings tested along with its performance metrics for training MLP networks.
+Random Number.csv : A .csv file that contains hyperparameters settings tested along with its performance metrics for training MLP networks.

 By following these steps, you will be able to select the optimized hyperparameters for MLP network training.
 To train MLP network, please refer to the following section "**MLP Network Training**".